heroicyang/Backbone.Schema/README.md

 ```

 #### Option `collection`
-Converts value to collection, using value as an array of attributes.
+Converts value to collection, using value as a set of attributes.
 Represents as is.

-Supports a special option `reset` (by default equal to `false`).
-If option `reset` equal to `true`, collection replaces a models, otherwise will merge they with existing models.
+**Additional options:**
+  - `reset` - if `true`, collection removes an existing models before creating new (otherwise merges them)

 ```js
 schema.define('nested-collection', { collection: Backbone.Collection });